Tudat/tudat/tutorials/tudatFeatures/lowThrustTrajectoryDesign/shapeBasedMethods/hodographicShaping.rst

 	- :literal:`axialVelocityFunctionComponents`
 		Vector of :literal:`BaseFunctionHodographicShaping` objects, containing the definition of the base functions used to shape the axial velocity.

+	- :literal:`freeCoefficientsBounds`
+		Vector containing the lower and upper bounds for the free coefficients of the hodographic shaping method.

 The :literal:`fitness` function creates the hodographically shaped trajectory corresponding to the base functions provided as inputs, and to a given set of free parameters.
 It then returns the deltaV associated with this shaped trajectory.